wp-plugins/wp-flash/readme.txt

-=== Plugin Name ===
+=== WP Flash ===
-Contributors: cyberseo
+Contributors: CyberSEO.net
+Author: CyberSEO.net
 Tags: flash, animation, swf
 Requires at least: 2.0.0
 Tested up to: 3.2.1
 Stable tag: 4.3

-Allows to easily insert Adobe Flash animation into WordPress posts.
+Innserts the Adobe Flash animation into WordPress blog posts, pages and RSS feeds.

 == Description ==

-The WP-Flash plugin allows one to easily insert flash animation into WordPress blogs, using the following pseudo-code:
+The WP-Flash plugin allows you to easily insert the Adobe flash animation into WordPress blogs, using the following pseudo-code:

-[swf:url width height]
+<strong>[swf:url width height]</strong>

 where:
 <ul>